 There is nothing more affirming than telling, feeling and talking about your life story in a safe space.
+Please scroll down for life story ideas related to adoption and birth stories.

 Read the example book below and if your appetite is whetted, scroll right down for more thoughts and look at Pinterest below for inspiration!

 A life story book can be a powerful way to celebrate the individuality of your child not only in the present but in the future too.
 They may return to it for sustenance.
 They will be curious when older to find out what they felt, thought, drew, liked, enjoyed and sang!
 It can be a fun way for you and your child to spend time together.
 The Life Story Pack offers you further help if you want it.
+If you are an adopter then you may also find it helpful to scroll down to the adoption section at the bottom of the page.

 It can also be a sensitive way to broach subjects that you know you need to explore but have not ever found the right time to even begin and somehow the time just keeps passing!
 Life story creations offer children the chance to address feelings and memories that they have buried away.
 These can haunt them instead coming out as troublesome behaviour either to themselves or others.
 The creation process offers children the chance to voice the unsaid and in doing so create distance from the power of unvisited areas.
 A new understanding which may change their internal self blaming story, may arise in the company of a parent or somebody who loves and knows them well.
 If you don’t feel comfortable about embarking on this with your child, do seek further support to explore what is stopping you from sharing the complex or disturbing issue or facts in their background.
 It is here that therapeutic support could be helpful for yourself or indeed even for your child.
 I have enclosed a list of organisations that can put you in touch with counsellors or therapists in the Life Story Pack.
 There are also links in this pack to books, websites and organisations of repute that offer further advice on sharing topics that concern you.
 You may find this site about bringing up confident children and approaching challenging subjects helpful: www.understandingchildhood.net

 The process of creating a book can lead to a child who feels less burdened by invisible weights and whose overall demeanour is happier.
 A sense of relief may be apparent to the whole family.
 It does take time, energy and effort but this is an investment worth making in terms of it’s potential to be life enhancing and confidence generating.
+Here are some websites that might aid thinking on this topic with an additional adoption friendly section: Useful websites for life story work

 Life story work gives you ‘special time’ with your child and you should find ideas on this website and in the pack which will help you in creating the structure to make a finished product.
 This product could be an online creation [power point template is good] or a folder where loose leaf pages can be added or removed or a book.
 This book can be in any form you feel fits for you and your child.
 The importance to your child of the finished creation, will show itself over time.
 It can be the means by which your child returns to reflect and focus on happenings and achievements.
 They may use I films or other apps to create stories within their story.
 See this example of how a pet whippet can tell an online story: https://youtu.be/WUE00t_F92o